max911z/max911z/README.md

 - 🏛 TSU
 - 👨‍💻 Higher IT School student
+- 🔭 I’m currently learning on Swift and Java

 <!--
 **max911z/max911z** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.